JoeTheHammer/rl-building-control/docs/user-guide/01-experiment-configuration.md

 To overcome possible limitations, you can use your own custom implementation of a controller.
 For this, you can specify the python module name and the python class name of your controller class.
 In addition, you can define in `init arguments` key value pairs that are passed to your custom controller.

- More information about how to add such a customized reward can be found here [05-extending-the-system](05-extending-the-system.md)
+ More information about how to add such a customized controller can be found here [04-extending-the-system](04-extending-the-system.md#custom-controller)

 Example yaml file: